 What is a guinea pig temperature tolerance?
 Temperatures between 19°C and 22°C (68°F and 72°F) are appropriate for guinea pigs.
 The temperature range that guinea pigs can endure is somewhat limited.
 The guinea pigs are far more resistant to cold than they are to hot temperatures.

-Do not worry because we have all the answers and in this article, we are going to provide you a detailed temperature tolerance guide for your guinea pigs.
+In this article, we are going to provide you with a detailed temperature tolerance guide for your guinea pigs.
 Let’s start!

 What Are the Ideal Environmental Conditions for Your Guinea Pig?